mikhail-buryak/restbookmarks/readme.md

 You can also put contents of a [application folder](https://bitbucket.org/mikhail-buryak/restbookmarks/src/6aaef0df030e03d2f8bbe08a0cb0c64c3e873f84/development/app/?at=master), in to domain folder on your server.

+# Migration
+After deploy run artisan command in application folder for migrate-up database tables

+        php artisan migrate

+You can also put contents of a [application folder](https://bitbucket.org/mikhail-buryak/restbookmarks/src/6aaef0df030e03d2f8bbe08a0cb0c64c3e873f84/development/app/?at=master), in to domain folder on your server.

 # Stack

 * Docker